-Our Conservation Weeks provide an opportunity for volunteers from all around the world, of all ages and backgrounds, to help protect Scotland's natural environment.
-You will spend a week in one of eight beautiful locations in the Scottish Highlands, planting trees or carrying out other work to help restore the ancient Caledonian Forest.
+You will spend a week in one of three beautiful locations in the Scottish Highlands, planting trees or carrying out other vital work to help restore the Caledonian Forest.

 There are four key elements which we believe contribute to the quality of our volunteers' experience:

-There are up to ten volunteers on a week, with two skilled and experienced group leaders.
+Each conservation week group is led by two skilled and experienced guides.
+Up to ten volunteers can come on each week.
 You must be 18 or over to participate.
 There's no upper age limit but the work can be physically demanding, so you will need a reasonable level of fitness.
-However, volunteers usually find a pace of work they can cope with and we also offer Tree Nursery Weeks, which are more gently paced.
+Volunteers are free to find a pace of work they are comfortable with.